The Supplement Buyer's Manual, Why Less Is More and How to Choose What Works

 - Liquid ionic magnesium, or transdermal magnesium chloride oil, dosed to RBC magnesium in the upper third of the reference range.
 The single most-deficient mineral in the modern diet.

-- Liquid Lugol's iodine 2 percent, starting at 2 to 6 drops daily and titrating up toward the 6 to 10 drop (roughly 15 to 25 mg) loading range I run in the minerals and pineal protocols, always paired with selenium.
+- Liquid Lugol's iodine 2 percent, starting at 2 to 6 drops daily and titrating toward the 6 to 10 drop (roughly 15 to 25 mg) loading range run in the minerals and pineal protocols, always paired with selenium.
 24-hour urinary iodine load test once a year.

 - Selenium, 100 to 200 mcg/day, selenomethionine or two Brazil nuts from a selenium-rich source.